Mary Tealby: Life

 She was still a member and supporter of the RSPCA.
 She cared for an abandoned dog that had been found by her friend Sarah Major, but it died and she decided to set up a place where abandoned dogs could be cared for.
-She called it "The Temporary Home for and Starving Dogs" and it was founded in North London in 1860.
+She called it "The Temporary Home for Lost and Starving Dogs" and it was founded in North London in 1860.
 Initially the home was in her scullery but as the number of dogs delivered to her grew she hired some nearby stables funded by herself, her brother and Sarah Major.
 The costs were met by asking for donations and Tealby and Major found several generous backers.
 In 1860 the RSPCA agreed to assist and the committee meetings were held at the RSPCA offices at 12 Pall Mall.
 The Islington Gazette and the English Churchman were supportive and Punch predictably made jokes.
 The home for dogs moved to Battersea where it gained some resistance from sleepless neighbours.
 The Times ran a story ridiculing the idea of opening a "home" for dogs when there were homeless people in London.
 The paper did not name her but it accused her of "letting her zeal ...outrun her discretion".
 Despite this the home attracted supporters, and its most impressive supporter in the 1860s was Charles Dickens.
 He had a huge following and was an enthusiastic but realistic dog supporter.
 He wrote about a "remarkable institution" that had saved "over a thousand" dogs in 1860.
 He noted that the dogs were cared for but if necessary humanely disposed of.
 By 1864 the finances were sound and they were handling 2,000 dogs that year.